 Toggles embedding the form on the front-end using AJAX, allowing for confirmations and changing between form pages to happen without page reloads.

 Advanced > Field Values

 Specifies the default field values in an ampersand (&) separated list.
 For example, to set default values for fields with the parameters “dropdown” and “email” you would use firstname.lastname@example.org&dropdown=First Choice.
 If the block preview is also enabled in the Advanced tab of the block settings you will see the default values update in real time in the editor while editing the page or post.

 For more detailed information on how to dynamically populate a field please see our documentation on dynamic population.

 Sets the tab index of the form element on the page.

-To edit a reusable block, click the edit button at the bottom of the block.
-Edits made affect all copies of that reusable blocks in use.
+To edit a reusable block, click the Edit button at the bottom of the block.
+Edits made affect all copies of that reusable block in use.
 To return a reusable block back into a regular block that can be edited independently, use the “Detach From Reusable Block” option.